General Motors 60° V6 engine: Production in China by SAIC-GM

 GM partnered with SAIC Motor to form SAIC-GM in 1997.
-This partnership manufactured variants of the 60° V6 engine in China, primarily for use in Chinese market GM products.
-Chinese-built LNJ engines were used in the US for the 2005-2009 Chevrolet Equinox and Pontiac Torrent.
+This partnership manufactured variants of the 60° V6 engine in China, primarily for use in Chinese-market GM products.
+Chinese-built LNJ engines were used in the U.S. for the 2005–2009 Chevrolet Equinox and Pontiac Torrent.

 LB8

 The LB8 is General Motors' base V6 in China.
 It is a derivative of the LG8 with the same 89 mm bore and a shorter 66.7 mm stroke for 2490 cc.
 It remains an iron block with pushrods and an aluminum two-valve head.
 Power is 145 hp and 155 lbft.